 The Union for International Cancer Control (UICC) is a membership organisation that exists to help the global health community accelerate the fight against cancer.
 Founded in 1933 and based in Geneva, UICC’s growing membership of over 900 organisations across 155 countries, features the world’s major cancer societies, ministries of health, research institutes and patient groups.
 Together with its members, key partners, the World Health Organization, World Economic Forum and others, UICC is tackling the growing cancer crisis on a global scale.
 Following a series of meetings between ECPC and UICC leaderships, ECPC was invited to become a UICC Member.
 Since 2015 ECPC is a Full Member of the Union and kept close ties with the leadership to identify future areas of collaborations between ECPC and UICC in Europe and beyond.

-ECPC is one of 43 institutional members of the Worldwide Innovative Networking (WIN) Consortium in personlized cancer medicine.
-Established in 2010, WIN is a non-profit, non-governmental organization aiming to improve patient outcomes worldwide by increase the number of patients accessing innovative, global clinicical trials in the area of genomic-based cancer therapeutics.
-WIN develops and applies promising advances in genomic-based cancer research through worldwide clinical trials and research projects, rapidly translating personlized cancer medicine discoveries into standards of patient care worldwide.
+ECPC is one of 43 institutional members of the Worldwide Innovative Networking (WIN) Consortium in personalized cancer medicine.
+Established in 2010, WIN is a non-profit, non-governmental organization aiming to improve patient outcomes worldwide by increasing the number of patients accessing innovative, global clinical trials in the area of genomic-based cancer therapeutics.
+WIN develops and applies promising advances in genomic-based cancer research through worldwide clinical trials and research projects, rapidly translating personalized cancer medicine discoveries into standards of patient care worldwide.